frederick0329/Wikipedia-Title-Dataset/README.md

 The crawler will crawl the categories according to category_list_lang.txt

-The dataset is already in the folder acl2017_data.
+The dataset is already crawled in the folder acl2017_data

-with the following command
+with the following command:

 python crawl.py -l zh -n 100000